juzeon/SydneyQt/README.md

 - Craft, choose and send custom quick responses to the chat.
 - Display the rich or plain text of the chat context, supporting LaTeX formulas, tables, codes, etc.
 - Chat with webpages you browse.
-- Chat with documents you open (including pdf, docx, pptx, txt and md).
+- Chat with files you upload (including pdf, docx, pptx, xlsx, and other plain text files / code files).
 - GPT-4 with vision that supports image search.
 - Generate images using the latest DALL·E 3 model.
+- Generate music audio and video using Bing's Suno model.
 - Use OpenAI ChatGPT API with swichable different configurations.
 - Switch between custom prompt presets.
 - Responsible and humanized UI designs built with modern web technologies.